lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 # Supporting multiple window sizes for fragmentation

-For ACK-Always or ACK-on-Error, implementers MAY opt to support a single window size or multiple window sizes.
+For ACK-Always or ACK-on-Error, implementers may opt to support a single window size or multiple window sizes.
 The latter, when feasible, may provide performance optimizations.
-For example, a large window size SHOULD be used for packets that need to be split into a large number of tiles.
-However, when the number of tiles required to carry a packet is low, a smaller window size, and thus a shorter Bitmap, MAY be sufficient to provide reception status on all tiles.
-If multiple window sizes are supported, the Rule ID MAY signal the window size in use for a specific packet transmission.
+For example, a large window size should be used for packets that need to be split into a large number of tiles.
+However, when the number of tiles required to carry a packet is low, a smaller window size, and thus a shorter Bitmap, may be sufficient to provide reception status on all tiles.
+If multiple window sizes are supported, the Rule ID may signal the window size in use for a specific packet transmission.

 The same window size MUST be used for the transmission of all tiles that belong to the same SCHC Packet.

 # Downlink SCHC Fragment transmission

-For downlink transmission of a fragmented SCHC Packet in ACK-Always mode, the SCHC Fragment receiver MAY support timer-based SCHC ACK retransmission.
+For downlink transmission of a fragmented SCHC Packet in ACK-Always mode, the SCHC Fragment receiver may support timer-based SCHC ACK retransmission.
 In this mechanism, the SCHC Fragment receiver initializes and starts a timer (the Inactivity Timer is used) after the transmission of a SCHC ACK, except when the SCHC ACK is sent in response to the last SCHC Fragment of a packet (All-1 fragment).
 In the latter case, the SCHC Fragment receiver does not start a timer after transmission of the SCHC ACK.

 If, after transmission of a SCHC ACK that is not an All-1 fragment, and before expiration of the corresponding Inactivity timer, the SCHC Fragment receiver receives a SCHC Fragment that belongs to the current window (e.g. a missing SCHC Fragment from the current window) or to the next window, the Inactivity timer for the SCHC ACK is stopped.
 However, if the Inactivity timer expires, the SCHC ACK is resent and the Inactivity timer is reinitialized and restarted.